peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

     public sealed class CBORTypeFilter

 Specifies what kinds of CBOR objects a tag can be.
-This class is used hen a CBOR object is being read from a data stream.
-This class can't be nherited; this is a change in version 2.0 from previous versions, where he class was inadvertently left inheritable.
+This class is used when a CBOR object is being read from a data stream.
+This class can't be inherited; this is a change in version 2.0 from previous versions, where the class was inadvertently left inheritable.

 ### Any